NickPulsone/visual_simon_task/README.md

 Then type "CD Desktop" followed by "CD visual_simon_task"

 Lastly type the python command corresponding to the test you would like to perform.
-Most of them follow the form "python <your test>.py %mtr% <#of trials> <subject number>_SimonTask.csv"
+Most of them follow the form "python <test_name>.py %mtr% <#of trials> <subject number>_SimonTask.csv"

 Only "visual_finger.py" has a different form: "python visual_finger.py"